chad-scanlon/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach just iterates over the array, .map iterates and creates a new array of the elements that you specify

 2. What is the difference between a function and a method?

+A function is a set of steps to be carried out, a method is a set of steps to be carried out inside an object

 3. What is closure?

+Closure gives us access to an outer function's scope from an inner function.
+It keeps everything in a neat, tight ecosystem.

 4. Describe the four rules of the 'this' keyword.

+Global binding: .this includes everything in the window or console Implicit binding: .this binds itself and refers to whatever comes immediately after the .this keyword New binding: .this refers to a constructor we are creating Explicit binding: .this is used along with .call or .apply to override a parent constructor

 5. Why do we need super() in an extended class?

+we use it to extend the properties of the parent class onto the child class

 ## Project Set up